unihd-cag/odfi-rfg/install/install.md

 1.Clone the repository

-2.Move to the build folder in the repo and invoke the build script:
+2.Move into the repository

-    sh build.sh
+    sh build/build.sh